 Assynt and Coigach lie to the north of Ullapool, on Scotland’s north west coast, straddling the borders of the former counties of Ross & Cromarty and Sutherland.
 They are sparsley populated areas with small crofting communities, beautiful beaches and coastlines and stunning mountains such as Suilven, Quinag, Ben Mor Coigach, Ben More Assynt and Stac Pollaidh.
 The area has been designated as a National Scenic Area and is known for the Moine Thrust Zone that passes through it.
 The study of this feature played a significant role in the formulation of tectonic and continental collision theories.
 The Knockan Crag is a great place to find out more and soak up the landscape.
+This is one of the most wonderful areas in the British Isles.

 Please enjoy the photos and hopefully be inspired, click on them to find out more.
 Purchase prints or other products featuring our images in a wide range of sizes and media at our online store at Redbubble.